mattjstrauss/Wordpress-Build/public/content/themes/basic-bull/README.md

 ===

 ## Overview
 The idea behind this theme is to create a scaleable base in which I can start from to customize and extend to meet the projects needs.
 It has some common features built in and is meant to be an always expanding and improving idea.
+There still needs to be a more stripped down version that is way more optimized but that will come next.
+This prototype is strictly for progress demonstration purposes.

 ### General Features
 * Customizable Wordpress dashboard to include widgets to offer some website onboading